OkilSaber/oss-projet/README.md

 ```
 ./script/build.sh
 ```
-This will create an executable package suited for OS.
+This will create an executable package suited for your OS (Linux, Windows and macos are supported).
 You can find the executable in this location: ``build/dist/``.

 The ``Snake`` file is the executable.